The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Algorithmic aspects

 \subsection{Formal proofs}

-In recent years the theory and practice of \emph{formal proofs} and \emph{computer-verified theorems} has become a fully fledged enterprise.
-A prominent and much discussed example is the Four Colour Theorem, see Gonthier \cite{Gonthier:FourColour}.
-The computer-verified proof community envisages much more ambitious projects, such as the classification of finite simple groups.
-See the \textit{Mathematical Components Manifesto} by Gonthier, Werner, and Bertot at \link{www.msr-inria.inria.fr/projects/math/manifesto.html}.

-Such gigantic projects make the Fundamental Theorem of Algebra look like a toy example, but its formalization is by no means a trivial task.
-A constructive proof, along the lines of Hellmuth Kneser (1940) and Martin Kneser (1981), has been formalized by the FTA project at Nijmegen (\link{www.cs.ru.nl/~freek/fta}) using the \textsc{Coq} proof assistant (\link{pauillac.inria.fr/coq}).
-Work is in progress so as to extract the algorithm implicit in the proof (\link{c-corn.cs.ru.nl}).

-Here the real-algebraic approach offers clear advantages, mainly its conceptual simplicity and its algorithmic character.
-The latter is an additional important aspect: the theorem is not only an existence statement but immediately translates to an algorithm.
-A formal proof of the \emph{theorem} will also serve as a formal proof of the \emph{implementation}.
-As a first step, Mahboubi \cite{Mahboubi:2006} discusses a formal proof of the subresultant algorithm.
+In recent years the theory and practice of \emph{formal proofs} and \emph{computer-verified theorems} has become a full fledged enterprise.
+Prominent examples include the Jordan Curve Theorem \cite{Hales:2007} and the Four Colour Theorem \cite{Gonthier:2008}.
+(For an overview of some ``top 100'' theorems see \cite{Wiedijk:Top100}.)
+Driven by these achievements, the computer-verified proof community envisages much more ambitious goals, such as the classification of finite simple groups.
+Such gigantic projects make results like the Fundamental Theorem of Algebra look like toy examples, but their formalization is by no means a trivial task.
+The real-algebraic approach offers certain inherent advantages, mainly its simplicity and algorithmic nature.
+The latter is an important virtue: Theorem \ref{thm:RootLocation} is not only an existence statement but provides an algorithm.
+A formal proof of the theorem can thus serve as a formal correctness proof of an implementation.

-\begin{Annotation} \textbf{(Ongoing debate)} Computer-assisted proofs have been intensely debated, and their scope and reliability have been questioned.
-The approach is still in its infancy compared to traditional viewpoints, and its long-ranging impact on mathematics remains to be seen.
+\begin{Annotation} \textbf{(Ongoing debate)} Computer-assisted proofs have been intensely debated and their scope and mathematical reliability have been questioned.
+The approach is still in its infancy compared to traditional viewpoints and its long-ranging impact on mathematics remains to be seen, but its achievements are already promising.

-We should like to emphasize that the formalization of mathematical theorems and proofs and their computer verification may be motivated by several factors.
-Some theorems, from easy to complicated, have been formalized in order to show that this is possible in principle and to gain practical experience.
+We should emphasize that the formalization of mathematical theorems and proofs and their computer verification may be motivated by several factors.
+Some theorems, of varying difficulty, have been formalized in order to show that this is possible in principle and to gain practical experience.
 While pedagogically important for proof formalization itself, the traditional mathematician will find no added value in such examples.